-- Inflammatory reaction, maximal 3–4 days after procedure.
+- An inflammatory reaction, maximal 3–4 days after the procedure.

-Radiotherapy or X–ray treatment can be used to treat primary BCCs or as adjunctive treatment if margins are incomplete [9,10].
-Radiotherapy is mainly used if surgery is not suitable.
-It is best avoided in young patients and in people with genetic conditions predisposing to skin cancer.
+Radiotherapy or X-ray treatment can be used to treat primary BCCs or as adjunctive treatment, if margins are incomplete [9,10].
+Radiation is mainly used if surgery is not suitable.
+It is best avoided in young patients and in people with genetic conditions that predispose them to skin cancer.
 The best cosmetic results are achieved using multiple fractions.

-- Inflammation and scarring over treated area is expected
+- Inflammation and scarring of the treated area is expected

 - Late development of new BCCs, or BCC recurrence